Peter-T-Ruehr/PiScAnt/README.md

 A first model of a praying mantis head generated with this code and setup is available [here](https://skfb.ly/ourV8).

-The the scAnt author's original code and documentation are available [here](https://github.com/evo-biomech/scAnt), CAD files [here](https://www.thingiverse.com/thing:4694713), and the related publication [here](https://peerj.com/articles/11155/).
+The scAnt author's original code and documentation are available [here](https://github.com/evo-biomech/scAnt), CAD files [here](https://www.thingiverse.com/thing:4694713), and the related publication [here](https://peerj.com/articles/11155/).

 # Installation
 ## Raspbian